- Full Itinerary

 - Explore the Dauphin Island Sea Lab

-- Embark an eco-boat swamp cruise of the Mobile-Tensaw Delta and see Bald Eagle, American Alligator, Osprey, gallinules, herons and Prothonatory Warbler
+- Embark an eco-boat swamp cruise of the Mobile-Tensaw Delta and see Bald Eagle, American Alligator, Osprey, gallinules, herons and Prothonotary Warbler

 Welcome to Alabama!
-As our journey begins, you quickly realize why August is the perfect time to be on Dauphin Island.
+As our journey begins, you quickly realize why April is the perfect time to be on Dauphin Island.
 On the way down to the Dauphin Island, we make a quick stop for snacks and supplies, and check a small Winged Pitcher Plant bog.
-Once on Dauphin we check in and then go out birding for fall migrants and local residents.
+Once on Dauphin we check in and then go out birding for spring migrants and local residents.

 Accommodations for the week at Gulf Breeze Motel or similar, Dauphin Island (D)

-This morning we hit the beach early, before many beachgoers head out, though the main season is over and the beach won’t be busy.
+This morning we hit the beach early, before many beachgoers head out.
 Although Dauphin Island is well known for Neotropical migrants, Dauphin offers a wide variety of beach birds, including Reddish Egret; Western, Semipalmated, and Least Sandpipers; Snowy, Piping, Semipalmated, Wilson’s, and Black-bellied Plovers; both Eastern and Western Willets; Short-billed Dowitchers; American Oystercatcher; Ruddy Turnstone; and up to eight species of terns, including the smallest, Least, and the largest, Caspian.
-Black Skimmers breed just offshore, and we hope to see the distinctive brown juveniles as well during our time here.
 After lunch, during the heat of the day, we do an indoor workshop, using photos to go over what we saw this morning and more to reinforce our field session.
 There is plenty of time for questions, and we can follow up on any difficulties that our field session brought out.
 Later in the afternoon we check some of the island hotspots for migrants.
 Since we’re on the Gulf, seafood is popular for dinner tonight—and if experience counts, other nights as well!
 (B,L,D)

 Today we start early, looking for migrants at the Shell Mounds, then move to the beach for what is largely a repeat of yesterday, weather allowing, which we always monitor and change the itinerary around as necessary.
 Something we look for each day is banded birds, especially and most likely banded plovers.
 Dauphin Island is an important wintering ground for Piping Plover—important enough for the island to be declared a Globally Important Bird Area by Birdlife International—and we check each one we see for the tell-tale color bands some wear.
 Over the last nine years your guide Andrew has been doing just this, and has been relaying resights to the banders in the Great Plains, Canada, and Great Lakes.
 So depending on who we see we both add ongoing information to the database, and Andrew can also tell us where the bird was banded and when—unless it’s a new one, when banding locality is all we can tell until the bander is contacted.
 We also look for banded Snowy Plover, which breed both on Dauphin and across the bay as well, and any other banded birds, of which a number of species have been recorded here.
 We test out our new ID knowledge on the shorebirds, and then spend time on the terns as well.
 We pay special attention to juvenile terns, which with their varying plumages at this age can be very confusing.
 One of the wonderful things about Dauphin Island is how close we can usually get to both the shorebirds and the terns.
 The tides are good for us every day, with no very low tides revealing shoals offshore, where birds like to roost, so they should be on the main beach area.
 After lunch we once again do some indoor workshopping, especially on terns, then spend the late afternoon looking for migrants.
 (B,L,D)

 This morning we head off island for a private small boat tour of the Mobile-Tensaw Delta.
 The Mobile-Tensaw Delta is Mobile’s greatest biological jewel, and an area many think deserves National Park status; it is increasingly referred to Alabama’s Amazon.
 We float through the open marsh, watching for a variety of wildlife, including American Alligator, Bald Eagle, Osprey, herons, cormorants, both Common and Purple Gallinules, Least Bittern and Prothonotary Warbler, Northern Parula, Yellow-throated Warbler, and others.
-The aquatic vegetation also amazes us, especially since we visit at the height of blooming for American Lotus, which can blanket parts of the Delta at this time.
+The aquatic vegetation also amazes us; American Lotus can blanket parts of the Delta at times.
 Our boat guide, Ben Raines, knows the area intimately, and has produced both an award-winning video and a book about it.
 We enjoy a late-ish lunch, then return to the island for late afternoon birding.
 (B,L,D)

 This morning’s activity depend on the last few days—what we’ve covered and what participants feel is most useful and enjoyable for them.
-As it’s summer, and rain is likely at least once, we have today to also cover anything we missed.
-Most likely though we start at the tiny airport, in search of accommodating Clapper Rails, if we haven’t already been here and had good views one evening.
-We also likely see a couple of young Osprey annoying their parents for more food, and we may be able to entice a Seaside Sparrow to pop up and show itself.
+Most likely though we start at the tiny airport, in search of accommodating Clapper Rail, if we haven’t already been here and had good views one evening.
+We may be able to entice a Seaside Sparrow to pop up and show itself.
 We do also expect to spend some time on the beach, especially to reinforce our knowledge of the terns.
 After lunch we visit the Estuarium.
 Part of the Dauphin Island Sea Lab, the Estuarium is an exciting and educational aquarium, highlighting the four key habitats of coastal Alabama: The Mobile-Tensaw River Delta, Mobile Bay, the Barrier Islands, and the Northern Gulf of Mexico.
 The Estuarium showcases the plants, animals, and other natural resources found in the estuary and its surrounding marine habitats.
 There are exhibits with tanks of unusual ocean creatures, including tiny seahorses, skeletons in touch trays, eggs, and more.
 There’s even a touch tank with rays and sharks.
 (B,L,D)

 Today we depart from the island, but check key spots for final birding before heading to the airport.
 Early afternoon flights are best, allowing for more time this morning.
 Please plan flights out after NOON.
 (B)